eclipse-threadx/getting-started/STMicroelectronics/STM32L4_L4+/vscode.md

 ## Configure Your Development Environment with `vcpkg-ce`

-This section shows how to configure your development environment with the new `vcpkg-ce` tool: `ce`, short for "configure environment", bootstraps project dependencies from a manifest file, `vcpkg-configuration.json`.
+This section shows how to configure your development environment with the new `vcpkg-ce`, short for "configure environment", bootstraps project dependencies from a manifest file, `vcpkg-configuration.json`.
 This makes it easy to express which compilers and build tools are required by a project.
 Upon activation, the tools specified by the manifest are added to the path of the current shell.
 If the tools are not present, `vcpkg-ce` acquires them and installs them to a common location.
 The `vcpkg-ce` tool runs in user mode without elevation.

 > `vcpkg-ce` is in early preview.
 To report problems or provide feedback, please open issues at https://github.com/microsoft/vcpkg-ce.